clarus/coq-blog/posts/2014-11-24 Use OPAM for Coq.md

     opam repo add coq-core-dev https://coq.inria.fr/opam/core-dev

 ## Install a package
-The Coq packages are in the namespace `coq:`.
+The Coq packages are in the namespace `coq-`.
 To list all of them:

-    opam search coq:
+    opam search coq-

 To install a package:

-    opam install coq:io:hello-world
+    opam install coq-io-hello-world

 To specify the version you want to install:

-    opam install coq:io:hello-world.1.1.0
+    opam install coq-io-hello-world.1.1.0

 If the package is slow to install (for instance, Coq itself), use the `-j` option to speed it up and `-v` to see the progress: